-TVEC Year : Year Year 5 & 6 EYFS Cycle 1 Cycle 2 Cycle 1 Cycle 2 Cycle 1 Cycle 2 Families and Relationships Personal, social and emotional development: Initiate conversations, Understand what a family is and who is in your family.
+EVEC Year 1 & 2 Year 3 & 4 Year 5&6 EYFS Cycle 1 Cycle 2 Cycle 1 Cycle 2 Cycle 1 Cycle 2 Families and Relationships Areas for learning and development: Personal, social and emotional development: Initiate conversations, attend to and takes account of what others say.
+Explain own knowledge and understanding, and ask appropriate.
+Ask questions of others.
+Take steps to resolve conflicts with other children.
+Develop confidence to speak to others about own needs, wants, interests and opinions.
+Describe self in positive terms and talk about abilities.
+Understand that own actions affect other people.
+Show awareness of the Understand what a family is and who is in your family.
 Recognise that all friendships are different.
 Understand other peoples' emotions and how they can be shown differently.
 Understand how to work and listen to others.
 Understand the friendship problems can be overcome.
 Understand what friendly behaviour is.
-Understand what a stereotype is and how it Understand the role of the family in their lives.
-Understand families are all different.
-Recognise how people show feelings in different ways and learn strategies to respond.
-Understand some Understand that all families love and support each other, and how to deal with issues that may arise.
+Understand what a stereotype is and how it Understand that all families love and support each other, and how to deal with issues that may arise.
 Develop strategies to overcome friendship problems.
 Understand what bullying is and how to deal with it.
 Understand different ways of communicating.
 Identify people we can trust and what to do if we don't trust someone.
 Understand the importance of respecting peoples' differences.
 Understand stereotypes are present in our lives - children's toys/age.
-Understand the importance of courtesy, respect and manners.
-Understand physical and emotional boundaries in friendships.
-Understand how my behaviour impacts others.
-Understand the impact of bullying and bystanders.
-Explore how fictitious characters can promote stereotypes.
-Understanding the term disability and stereotypes associated with the term.
-Understand that families around the world can be different.
-Understand the term bereavement.
 Understand what makes a good friend and why friendships are important.
 Explore solutions to possible friendship problems.
 Understand the different Understand how respect can be won and lost.
 Understand that respect is two way.
 Understand how to challenge unfair attitudes and beliefs.
 Understand how the media can promote stereotypes and that these can be negative.
 Understand how to resolve conflict through negotiation and compromise.
-Understand the process and emotions relating to grief.
-Health and Wellbeing boundaries set, and of behavioural expectations in the setting.
+Understand the process Health and Wellbeing boundaries set, and of behavioural expectations in the setting.
 Begin to be able to negotiate and solve problems without aggression.
 Physical development.
 Eat a healthy range of foodstuffs and understands need for variety in food.
 Understand and describe a range of feelings and emotions.
 Identify their own areas of strength and areas for personal development.
 Understand the effects of good quality sleep.
 Develop strategies for relaxation and why this is important. their emotions and the emotions of others.
 Understand the benefits of physical activity and exercise.
 Develop a range of breathing techniques for relaxation.
 Understand and plan for a healthy lifestyle.
 Develop a range of relaxation stretches.
 Explore their identity though hobbies, community and groups they belong to.
 Identify personal strengths and how they could impact others. them feel calm and how this can help with relaxation.
 Develop a growth mind-set and understand that mistakes can be useful.
-Understand how their Recognise why relaxation is important Understand the benefits of good quality sleep.
-Understand the purpose of failure Set short, medium and long term goals.
-Understand that we are responsible for our feelings and actions. and how to work towards them.
+Understand how their strengths could positively Recognise why relaxation is important Understand the benefits of good quality sleep. and how to work towards them.
 Understand the importance of mindfulness techniques for relaxation.
+Understand the importance of taking ownership of their diet,